antonioconselheiro/ngx-parody-api/README.md

     this.stranger = null;
   }

-  //  this can be called if user wanna disconnect endSession(): Promise<void> {
+  //  called that when user wanna disconnect endSession(): Promise<void> {
     return this.findStrangerParody
       .endSession()